Psalm 29:2 Ascribe to the LORD the glory due his name; worship the LORD in the splendor of his holiness.

 The Westminster Catechism states: “What is the chief end of man?
 Man’s chief end is to glorify God, and to enjoy him forever.”
 One way we glorify God is through our worship music and one way we enjoy Him is through our worship.
 When we worship, whether privately or corporately, we are entering into the presence of the Holy One of Israel.
 The Almighty God who created the heavens and the earth.
 The King of Kings and Lord of Lords.
 How can we not help but worship the God who created us and who loves us so much that He gave His only Son to die on the cross for our sins that we might spend eternity with Him?

 When we worship, we are reminded of the awesomeness of God.
 We are reminded of His goodness, His love for us and of His blessings.
-We are able to thank Him for these blessings.
-We are able to tell Him how much we love Him.
-Many times, in our worship, Father God will speak to us—through the music, the words of the song and through His gentle whispers to our hearts and minds.
+We can thank Him for these blessings.
+We should tell Him how much we love Him.
+Listening can also be a part of worship.Sometimes in our worship, Father God will speak to us—through the music, the words of the song and through His gentle whispers to our hearts and minds.

 Worship music is beautiful and our Father’s heart is blessed to hear our voices lifted in worship.
 Even if we “can’t carry a tune in a bucket” as the old saying goes, we can still worship.
 The Bible says “Make a joyful noise” – it doesn’t say “sing a song in a perfect tune!”
 As we lift our hands in praise and bow our hearts in worship, we move even closer to the worship that is continually going on in Heaven.
 Psalm 63:4-5: “I will praise you as long as I live, and in your name I will lift up my hands.
 My soul will be satisfied as with the richest of foods; with singing lips my mouth will praise you.”